- Ms Khadija Chennoufi-Gilkes

 A key area of my research interest is the use of the Internet by Amazigh cultural activists for advancing claims in a trans-national public sphere.
-My Doctoral research focuses on Berber/Amazigh identifications amongst Berbers/Imazighen in Algeria and Morocco through the methodology of selected case studies.
-My principal focus is on the circulation of discourses via social media on indigenous identity mobilization, paying particular attention to regional specificities.
-I am aiming to document and analyse social media narratives in the context of political transition to democracy and a diachronic focus on the development of the Berber/Amazigh movement.
+My Doctoral research focuses on Berber/Amazigh identifications amongst Berbers/Imazighen through the methodology of selected case studies.
+My principal focus is on the circulation of discourses via social media on such indigenous identity mobilization, paying particular attention to regional specificities.
+I am aiming to document and analyse social media narratives in the context of political transition to democracy and a diachronic focus on the development of regional Berber/Amazigh movements.
 I am mainly studying discourses in various domains of the public sphere aimed at linguistic and cultural revitalisation of regional Amazigh/Imazighen identifications.
 In addition to these aspects of Amazigh identity politics, I locate the emergence of the latest popular movement in the Rif region of Morocco in the context of the legacies of the civil resistance democracy movements of the Arab Spring.

 I have particular interests in the intersection of language and identity discourses relating to my case studies of Amazigh cultural activism as well as the role of affect in the maintenance/revival of the Tamazight language and other forms of symbolic cultural assertions as articulations of Berber/Amazigh identity within multi-lingual regional settings.
 An important research focus is the reclamation of history in contemporary formulations of collective identifications, specifically in relation to articulations of regional identification vis-a-vis the Nation-State.
-I am seeking to locate the emerging relationships between different identity categories, citizenship and the State in relation to questions of language and heritage.
-Through my research, I aim to trace linkages with a multi-sited and multi-modal approach to comparative case study research, thereby, exploring alternative ways of imagining the Nation and belonging, collective and individual.
-I have established a Facebook site which forms one of the key tools of my research.
+I am seeking to locate the emerging relationships between different identity categories, citizenship and the Nation-State in relation to questions of language and heritage.
+Through my research, I aim to trace linkages with a multi-sited and multi-modal approach to comparative case study research, thereby, exploring alternative ways of imagining the Nation and belonging.
+I have established a social media site on Facebook which forms one of the key tools of my research.